 Social Work Exam Prep

 Are you ready to pass your LMSW or LCSW exam?
 Our straightforward, sensible approach can help you not only pass, but pass with CONFIDENCE.
-We’ve helped THOUSANDS of social workers successfully pass their exams and have no doubt we can get you ready to pass, too.
-One of the best parts of our program is that every customer has access to a coach they can email anytime questions come up, so you’re never alone in your studies.
-If you’re preparing for the LCSW or LMSW exam check out our social work exam study guide here: Social Work Exam Prep.
-If you’re preparing for the MFT exam, check out our MFT Exam Prep programs.
-Learn more about our exam prep in general at the The Therapist Development Center home page.
+We've helped THOUSANDS of social workers successfully pass their exams and have no doubt we can get you ready to pass, too.
+One of the best parts of our program is that every customer has access to a coach they can email anytime questions come up, so you're never alone in your studies.
+If you're preparing for the LCSW or LMSW exam check out our social work exam study guide here: Social Work Exam Prep.
+Also check out our social work aswb masters exam guide for the LMSW Exam Prep.
+If you're preparing for the MFT exam, check out our MFT Exam Prep programs.
+Learn more about our exam prep in general at The Therapist Development Center home page.

 Are you looking for more study questions?

 We post monthly social work prep questions on some of the most commonly tested topics.
 Be sure to check back next month for a new practice question and blog!

 I am confused why the answer is C. I thought it was A because of the response he gave the therapist.
 Please provide a more detailed explanation.
 Thanks